dunstontc/projectile.nvim/readme.md

 ## Installation ##
-  - Install with your favorite plugin manager or management method.
+  - Install with your favorite plugin manager.
+  - See the documentation if you have trouble.

 ## Configuration ##